myob-fma/FMA-Application-Coding-Problem/readme.md

 * Write your solution in one of the following programming languages: C#, Java, Python, Ruby or JavaScript
 * Do not do a front end / UI for the application, it should be console based
 * Take your time and write the best code possible
-* Include a readme.md on how to execute your solution
+* Include a readme.md on how to execute your solution and any assumptions you made
+* If you are unsure of anything, feel free to ask additional clarifying questions - we're here to help!

 ### Game Play